Set Up A Custom Domain (Provider or Customer Level)

 Be sure to select the MLS/IDX-Compliant check box for your custom domain.
 This assures that your tours will be processed using any defined MLS rules for the MLS assigned to a tour.

 Use Enter/Return on your keyboard to save the settings, or scroll down the bottom of the settings and click on the Save button.

-If you have any questions at all about finalizing the setup of your custom domain, feel free to contact us for assistance.
+If you have any questions about finalizing your custom domain's setup, feel free to contact us for assistance.